programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 We will build a miniature version of that dataset focusing on Japanese-language banner ads.
 To do this, we will scrape archived snapshots of home pages of a small set of Japanese-language websites, detect and download banner ads appearing on these web pages, and organize them into a structured dataset.

-To follow the steps described below, you need to download the lesson files [here](http://example.com/placeholder).
+To follow the lesson, you need to download the lesson files [here](http://example.com/placeholder).
 You should unzip the downloaded file into a new directory, and create a Jupyter notebook in that directory for running the code snippets.
 We have also included a Jupyter notebook named `lesson-notebook.ipynb` that contains all code snippets in the lesson.

 ### Getting a List of URLs